Einksul/ai110_music_recommender_extension/model_card.md

 ---

 ## 5. Strengths
-- **Vibe Alignment**: The system is excellent at finding songs that match a specific physiological state (e.g., high-energy workout or low-energy study session) even across different genres.
+- **Vibe Alignment**: The system is excellent at finding songs that match a user's vibe, even across different genres.
-- **Transparency**: Every recommendation comes with a "Reason" that explains which specific features (like a perfect energy match) drove the result.
-- **Flexibility**: The adjustable weight system allows the engine to be tuned for different types of users (e.g., those who are genre-loyal vs. those who are mood-seekers).
+- **Flexibility**: We are able to expand this system to allow for user feeback, which can be used to tune the weights for each user.

 ---

 ## 6. Limitations and Bias
-- **The "Average" Trap**: Songs that are "okay" at everything can sometimes outrank songs that are "perfect" at one thing if weights are too evenly distributed.
+- Incorrect weights: Songs that are "okay" at everything can sometimes outrank songs that are "perfect" at one thing if weights are too evenly distributed.
 - **Genre Blindness**: If energy and mood are weighted too heavily, the system might ignore a user's explicit request for a specific genre (e.g., suggesting Lofi to a Metalhead).
 - **Small Catalog**: With only 30 songs, the system cannot capture the true diversity of musical sub-genres or cultural contexts.